-- disbursements.
-At the discretion of the PFI, payments may be made directly to suppliers of the MSME. - 17.
-On the 10th of each month (or next business day), the PFI will report the loan status for each loan currently outstanding using the template provided by the NRPB (Reference is made to annex 2). - 18.
-The NRPB may require proof of purchase from any beneficiary. - 19.
-For AR purchases >US\$2,500, the PAO may visit the MSME on a sample basis. - 20.
-Monthly repayments from the MSME to the PFI for the loan portion of the package. - 21.
+- 17. The PFI will schedule the initial disbursement to or for the MSME within 7 business days of receiving the disbursement from the NRPB.
+It is recorded that the PFI is entitled to disburse the relevant AR Sub-loan, AR Sub-grant and/or WC Sub loan in tranches and may make subsequent disbursements as appropriate.
+The PFI can use its existing procedures for disbursements.
+At the discretion of the PFI, payments may be made directly to suppliers of the MSME. - 18.
+The NRPB sends the beneficiary a standard funding letter within 14 days of the disbursement outlining their obligations. - 19.
+On the 10th of each month (or next business day), the PFI will report the loan status for each loan currently outstanding using the template provided by the NRPB (Reference is made to annex 2). - 20.
+The NRPB may require proof of purchase from any beneficiary. - 21.
+For AR purchases >US\$2,500, the PAO may visit the MSME on a sample basis. - 22.
+Monthly repayments from the MSME to the PFI for the loan portion of the package. - 23.
 Quarterly repayments from PFI to NRPB accounts at a commercial bank.